atesz0324/cordova_blank/README.md

 ### `cordova run browser -- --livereload`

-Runs the app in the developement mode.
+Runs the app in the development mode.